 We would also like to create a library of reports and research that use the survey.
 Please send us your work products at firstname.lastname@example.org.

-Beginning in early 2019, working papers from researchers across the country will use this new data resource to explore how local land use and housing policies affect the production, preservation, and type of housing across the state, as well as how they shape other critical social and economic outcomes in California.
+Featuring researchers across the country, these working papers use the results from the Terner Center California Residential Land Use Survey to explore how local land use and housing policies affect the production of housing across the state and shape critical social and economic outcomes in California.